Jaime Chávarri: Life and career

-Chávarri comes from a prominent family.
-His mother María de la Mora y Maura (1907 – Segovia, Sotosalbos, 1 November 2001) was a maternal granddaughter of Antonio Maura.
-He had already graduated as a lawyer, when he entered the Escuela Oficial de Cine (EOC) in 1968.
+Chávarri's family belonged to the haute bourgeoisie.
+His mother Marichu de la Mora y Maura (maternal granddaughter of Antonio Maura) was a Falangist Sección Femenina activist and a fashion journalist.
+His aunt was Republican activist Constancia de la Mora.
+Chávarri had already graduated as a lawyer, when he entered the Escuela Oficial de Cine (EOC) in 1968.
 He abandoned his formal film studies in his second year, moving into film criticism.
 He wrote for Film Ideal magazine.
 His first film industry job was an assistant director to José Luis Borau. while devoting his spare time to make two feature-length films in super 8: Run, Blancanieves, Run in 1967, and Ginebra en los infiernos in 1969.
 He worked with Ivan Zulueta in his series for Spanish television named Último grito (or The Last Cry), and subsequently scripted Un dos tres... al escondite inglés (Hide and Seek) in 1969.
 Over the next several years, he worked on the technical crew of a number of films and collaborated with Spanish cult film director Jesús Franco on the script for Franco's 1970 opus, Vampyros Lesbos.
 In 1970, he completed hi first short feature film 'Estado de sitio' (or Siege State).
 He also contributed one segment to the collective film, Pastel de sangre (Blood Pie) in 1971 with Francesc Bellmunt.

 Chávarri's first feature-length film as a director was Los viajes escolares (or School Trips) in 1974, a complex autobiographical film that focuses on the ambiance of a dysfunctional family.
 It was shown at Valladolid International Film Festival and got a mixed reception.
 Critics recognized the director's talent but criticized the obscure symbolism of the film.
 Two years later, Chávarri continued the theme of the dysfunctional family with the documentary El desencanto (or The Disenchantment) in 1976, which portraits the family of the deceased Francoist poet Leopoldo Panero, capturing the visceral relations forged out of the patriarchal tyranny in the poet's three sons and widow.
 Chávarri's next film was the highly praised A Un dios desconocido, To An Unknown God in 1977, which tells the story of a solitary aging gay magician in Granada who remembers his youthful romance with Federico García Lorca.
 The film, written with producer Elías Querejeta and with notable work by cinematographer Teodoro Escamilla, was highly praised, winning the leading actor and director prizes at the 1977 San Sebastián International Film Festival.